Awards and Funding Opportunities

 Doctoral students who will be actively writing during summer months should apply for this competitive fellowship.
-Winners receive funding support for summer months with consideration for financial support in cases of demonstrable need (e.g. not being paid on a 12-month stipend).
+Fellows receive funding support for summer months with consideration for financial support in cases of demonstrable need (e.g. not being paid on a 12-month stipend).

 Doctoral Administrative Fellows are a select group of doctoral students who play an integral role in the Graduate School.
 The fellowships allow students to gain administrative experience and a distinct perspective on the university’s operations while serving the Graduate School and their peers.

 This program seeks to strengthen ties among IABCU member schools by identifying Baptist College and University Scholars from Ph.D. or MFA programs.
 To be eligible for the BCU Scholars Program, students must have graduated from a school that is a member of the IABCU.
 Upon invitation and acceptance to the BCU Scholars program, graduate students have the opportunity to participate in symposiums, retreats, the IABCU annual meeting, semesterly events, and the Schmeltekopf Fellowship for Educational Leadership.

 BSIR promotes scholarship from Baptist perspectives across the ages and around the globe by facilitating a scholarly forum for exchange of ideas.
 This community is international, intergenerational, interdisciplinary, and invites a diversity of Baptist affiliations.
 At the heart of the Roundtable is formation for academic stewardship in which a newer generation is welcomed into an international Baptist Academy and formed to preserve and sustain both academic and faith communities.

 The highest research award available among the Baylor graduate community.
 Graduate Program Directors both nominate dissertations and score the nominations.
 Three are awarded each year.

 Competitive graduate student award that recognizes excellence in teaching for our TORs (teachers-of-record).
 Six are awarded each year, in the areas of STEM, Social Sciences, and Humanities for the preceding Fall and Spring Semesters.